Public Policy Overview

 Our public policy program is directed by our mission – to advance gender equity for women and girls through education, advocacy, and research.
 The guiding principles of our Florida public policy program are aligned with AAUW National’s Public Policy Priorities, established every two years by an every-member vote.

-In addition, AAUW National recently announced its gender policy agenda, outlining priorities for the 2022 election in economic security, education, and foundational rights.
-As a nonpartisan organization, AAUW does not endorse specific candidates, but throughout its 140-year history, had been a staunch advocate for policies that improve the lives of girls, women, and their families.
+As a nonpartisan organization, AAUW does not endorse specific candidates, but throughout its 140-year history it has been a staunch advocate for policies that improve the lives of girls, women, and their families.

 State committee.
-Our Director for Public Policy, Kay Smith, and the AAUW Florida Public Policy Committee work together to identify legislative issues to develop AAUW Florida’s Legislative Agenda.
+Our Co-Directors for Public Policy, Patricia DeWitt and Mary Gatta, and the AAUW Florida Public Policy Committee work together to develop AAUW Florida’s Legislative Agenda.
 The committee represents AAUW’s public policy priorities to AAUW members, the public, and the media.

-The committee also organizes members and supporters to take action on priorities; leads voter education and get-out-the-vote (GOTV) campaigns for Florida; and coordinates the annual Lobby Days at the State Capitol.
-Email us if you’re interested in joining the committee.
+The committee also organizes members and supporters to take action on priorities; leads voter education and get-out-the-vote (GOTV) campaigns for Florida; coordinates the annual Lobby Days at the State Capitol and promotes branch lobbying in local communities.
+Email us if you are interested in joining the committee.